How classic car-friendly is your state?

 Total Grade: 720

-U.S. News & World Report ranked Wyoming #2 for commute time and #3 for road quality, making this a classic-car owners’ paradise—in the few months the state isn’t buried under multiple feet of snow.
+US News & World Report ranked Wyoming #2 for commute time and #3 for road quality in the United States, making this a paradise in the few months the state isn’t buried under the multiple feet of snow it receives.

-Classic vehicle restrictions are fairly light, in that the car is only supposed to be used for exhibitions, events, and pleasure driving, but there’s no restriction on the days or mileage you can drive.
-Plus, the registration fee is a more-than-reasonable $10.
-Sales tax isn’t terrible at 4 percent, and there’s no safety or emissions requirements to deal with.
+Classic vehicle restrictions are fairly light, in that the car is only supposed to be used for exhibitions, events, and pleasure driving, but there’s no restriction on the days or mileage one can drive.
+Plus, the registration fee is a more than reasonable ten bucks.
+And that appears to be a one-time fee since it doesn’t say “per year” on the application.
+You can spend $50 for an embossed plate if you like, otherwise, you get one with vinyl letters and numbers affixed.
+Sales tax isn’t too terrible at 4% and there’s no safety or emissions requirement to deal with.

-Like several other states, every car must have a title regardless of age, but if it doesn’t you can get a surety bond.
+Like several other states, everything has to have a title regardless of age, but if it doesn’t you can get a surety bond.
 It’s just going to cost you, depending on how valuable the car is.
+And all of the title paperwork happens at the county clerk’s office, rather than at the DMV, meaning you have another trip ahead of you.

 13. Ohio